 What countries can now travel to India?

-As of January 26, India has 10,667,736 positive COVID cases and 153,470 deaths caused by the virus.
-India remains as the second most infected country, after the United States.
+As of May 5, India has reported 21,070,852 positive COVID cases and 230,151 deaths caused by the virus.
+India remains the world’s second worst-hit country, after the United States.

 While originally India mandated strict lockdowns on its population to help contain the spread of the disease, over time compliance became a problem as there are many day laborers in the country who have very little in savings.
-Many states, as well, decided to end the lockdowns early for economic reasons.
+Many states, as well, decided to end the lockdowns early due to economic concerns.

 One troubling piece of information is that tribal groups on the isolated Andaman and Nicobar Islands have come down with the virus.
 Since India tightly controls access to these areas, the fact that even they are getting sick means that the virus has spread everywhere in the country.